liamgreenhill/liamnugent.me/posts/naming-things-is-hard.md

 ## When a Workaround Becomes a Feature

-I've been using HEY for a week now and I've committed to it.
+I've been using [HEY](https://hey.com/), the new email platform from Basecamp, for a week now and I've committed to it.
 I’m in.
 Here’s why...

 It puts some paving stones down on the way that I've been using email for years.
 I didn't realise how many workarounds I was relying on!